World War II Tower

 The tower was placed on the National Register of Historic Places in 2003, but a restoration by Cape May’s Mid-Atlantic Center for the Arts and Humanities was only completed in 2009.
 Safer stairs, walkways and recreations of historical details like the tower’s original wooden ladders have brought the tower back to its original state.

 Today visitors can walk to the top of the tower for the view and the accompanying historical information provided by guides at every level.
 A pictorial memorial to World War II veterans from the Cape May area can also be found here.
+Don’t miss out on the opportunity to experience one of the most historical Cape May, NJ attractions.

 Make your reservations at our Cape May, NJ bed and breakfast today & check out this historic landmark.